dr-joe-wirth/phantasm/docker_build_files/README.md

 __Option 1.__ Create a file named `taxids.txt` as described in the [section 3.1](#optional-bypassing-the-requirement-for-annotated-16s-rrna-gene-sequences-in-your-input-genomes).

 __Option 2.__ Use a known phylogenetic marker as described in [section 3.2](#32-option-2-unknown-reference-genomes-and-known-phylogenetic-markers).

+## 6.2 Warnings about `LC_` variables when using Singularity
+### Warning message

+    During startup - Warning messages:
+    1: Setting LC_COLLATE failed, using "C"
+    2: Setting LC_TIME failed, using "C"
+    3: Setting LC_MESSAGES failed, using "C"
+    4: Setting LC_MONETARY failed, using "C"
+    5: Setting LC_PAPER failed, using "C"
+    6: Setting LC_MEASUREMENT failed, using "C"

+### Solution:
+This is expected behavior when using the Docker image with Singularity and can be safely ignored.